Rekey certificates

-To transition an existing certificate to a more cryptographically secure algorithm, you can rekey the certificate.
+To transition an existing certificate to a more cryptographically secure algorithm, rekey the certificate.

 The rekeying process is designed to ensure a smooth migration while maintaining compatibility with existing systems.